-Stepping off the plane, I was a novice to the phenomenon of the "developer party."
+Stepping of the plane, I was a novice to the phenomenon of the “developer party.”
 Every game journalist I met seemed to have a story from the E3s of yore, where, for a few brief days, dozens of companies fiercely competed for the attention of an otherwise uncaring public.
 Developers and publishers spared no expense in courting media and industry insiders to associate their games with the feeling of uninhibited pleasure that only a truly kick-ass party provides.

 Those days have passed.
 The contest was rigged, and the industry knew it.
 Why spend tens – potentially hundreds – of thousands of dollars on an event when the guy next door could spend twice that?
 Why fly in a chart-topping hip-hop act when your competitor can afford to reunite Led Zeppelin for a one-night-only performance of their first four albums?
 Why hire a troupe of buxom exotic dancers when your rivals can import a truckload of acrobatic Puerto Rican dwarves?
 Why, indeed?